UK, Japan scientists win Nobel for adult stem cell discovery

 EARLY STAGES

 The science of iPS cells is still in early stages.
-Among concerns is the fear that implanted cells could grow out of control and develop into tumors.
+Among concerns is the fear that implanted cells could grow out of control and develop into tumours.

 Some scientists say stem cells from embryos may prove more useful against disease than iPS cells, and the ethics of working with embryos should be defended.